thethyka/Odyssey-ROV-Interface/docs/toolkit.md

 ## 4. HMI Layout & Component Architecture

-The HMI is a single-screen app with a persistent layout to maintain constant situational awareness.

-### Overall Layout

 The HMI is a single-screen app with a persistent structure to maintain constant situational awareness:

 | [ A ] Header: Master Status |